MelbourneDeveloper/ioc_container/README.md

 ## Async Initialization
 You can do initialization work when instantiating an instance of your service.
 Just use `addAsync()` or `addSingletonAsync()`.
 When you need an instance, call the `getAsync()` method instead of `get()`.

 If you need to instantiate an async singleton that could throw an error, use `getAsyncSafe()`.
-This method does not store the singleton, or any subdependencies until it awaits successfully.
-But, it does allow reentrancy so you have to guard against calling it multiple times in parallel.
+This method does not store the singleton or any sub-dependencies until it awaits successfully.
+But it does allow reentrancy, so you must guard against calling it multiple times in parallel.
 You don't need `getAsyncSafe()` inside your factories because no failed initialization will be stored.
 Use `getAsyncSafe()` when you need to await an app initialization singleton outside of the factory.
 Use this approach with the [retry package](https://pub.dev/packages/retry) to add resiliency to your app.
-Check out the [Flutter example](https://github.com/MelbourneDeveloper/ioc_container/blob/f92bb3bd03fb3e3139211d0a8ec2474a737d7463/example/lib/main.dart#L74) that displays a progress indicator until initialization completes successfully.
+Check out the [Flutter example](https://github.com/MelbourneDeveloper/ioc_container/blob/f92bb3bd03fb3e3139211d0a8ec2474a737d7463/example/lib/main.dart#L74) that displays a progress indicator until the initialization completes successfully.

 ```dart
 final builder = IocContainerBuilder()